Quaternionic Pole Placement via Companion Forms and the Ackermann Formula: Quaternions and Matrices

-\paragraph*{Isolated and spherical zeros} A quaternionic polynomial has either $n$ (not necessarily distinct) right zeros or infinitely many.
-A nonreal zero is either \emph{isolated} (a single point of its class) or \emph{spherical} (the entire class $[q]$, a 2-sphere).
-The \emph{spherical case} occurs exactly when the real quadratic $\chi_q(\lambda)=\lambda^2-2\,\mathrm{Re}(q)\,\lambda+|q|^2$ divides $p(\lambda);$ Real zeros are always isolated since $[r]=\{r\}.$ With real coefficients, all zeros are either real (hence isolated) or spherical \cite{PogoruiShapiro2004}.

-\paragraph*{Notation} We view column vectors as a right \(\mathbb{H}\)-module.
-Let \(e_i\) denote the \(i\)th canonical basis vector in \(\RR^{n}\subset\HH^{n}\), i.e., the column with a \(1\) in position \(i\) and zeros elsewhere; in particular \(e_n=[0,\ldots,0,1]^{\top}\).
-Since these entries are real (central), right/left multiplication with scalars is unambiguous when \(e_i\) appears.
+\paragraph*{Isolated and spherical right zeros} Let \(p\in\HH[\lambda]\) be nonzero with \(n=\deg p\).
+A nonreal right zero is either \emph{isolated} (a single point of its similarity class) or \emph{spherical} (the whole class \([q]\), hence infinitely many zeros).
+The spherical case occurs exactly when the real quadratic \(\chi_q(\lambda)=\lambda^2-2\Re(q)\lambda+|q|^2\in\RR[\lambda]\) divides \(p(\lambda)\); thus \(p\) has infinitely many right zeros iff it has a spherical right zero.
+If \(p\) has no spherical right zeros, then all right zeros are isolated and their (algebraic) multiplicities sum to \(n=\deg p\).
+In general, the same total \(n\) is obtained by counting isolated zeros with (algebraic) multiplicity and counting each spherical class twice (with spherical multiplicity). \cite{PogoruiShapiro2004,Opfer09} \paragraph*{Notation} We view \(\HH^{n}\) as a right \(\HH\)-module.
+Let \(e_i\in\RR^{n}\subset\HH^{n}\) be the \(i\)th canonical basis vector (so \(e_n=[0,\ldots,0,1]^{\top}\)).
+Since \(e_i\) has real entries, left/right scalar multiplication is unambiguous.